jcarver989/suave-charts/README.md

 # Suave Charts
 Easy, reusable charts built on d3.js.
 All of the power, none of the complexity.

-## Getting Started
+## Getting Started, Easy as 1, 2, 3

-Using Suave Charts is easy as 1,2,3:

-### 1. Include d3, suave-charts.min.js and suave-charts.css in your HTML
+#### 1. Include d3, suave-charts.min.js and suave-charts.css in your HTML

 ```html
     <!doctype html>